-Elizabeth Marcilla is the Assistant Head of School; a position she’s held for more than 2 decades.
-In reality, Ms. Marcilla wears many hats as she does admissions, record keeping, event planning, fund raising, HR, community outreach, marketing … the list goes on.
+Elizabeth Marcilla wears many hats as she does admissions, record keeping, event planning, fundraising, community outreach … the list goes on.
 One of her most important duties is the one she may be the most fond of: we teasingly call her the school’s Concierge, as it’s Ms. Elizabeth who knows each student and each parent’s particular needs, preferences, problems and joys.
 As President-elect of the Board for New Mexico’s Montessori Network, Elizabeth works State-wide to support educators with professional and policy development.

 Dana McCabe has been with Escuela since 1985 and is the Early Childhood Education coordinator and curriculum coach.
 Ms. Dana holds a M.Ed. as well as certification in both the Infant/Toddler (ages 0-3) and Primary (ages 3-6) levels from American Montessori Society.
 She brings her extensive Montessori experience into the school every day.
 Her adult daughters attended Escuela as toddlers, primary, and elementary students.
 She values the knowledge that “the Montessori Method integrates a deep respect for each child’s innate desire to learn through the unhurried calm of the prepared environment, the beauty of the Montessori materials, and a holistic approach to the child’s development.”